everleandro/e-vue/README.md

 # e-vue

-this is a library with frequently used components, perfectly adaptable to your needs
+ui-library with frequently used components perfectly adaptable to your needs, you can use each of the proposed components or simply use the one of your need

 ## Installation